-Our mission is to empower individuals with blindness and visual impairment to lead safe, dignified, independent and rewarding lives and to prevent vision loss for adults in Dorchester, Berkeley and Charleston Counties as well as children in Charleston County Title I schools.
+Our mission is to empower individuals with blindness and visual impairment to lead safe, dignified, independent and rewarding lives and to prevent vision loss for adults in Berkley, Charleston and Dorchester Counties as well as children in Charleston County Title I schools.

 Association for the Blind and Visually Impaired – Charleston (ABVI) has been serving and supporting individuals with visual needs in the Charleston Tri-County area for over 80 years.